The Girl in the News: Plot

 Nurse Anne Graham is leaving the service of her bedridden employer Gertrude Blaker, who confesses that she set Anne up by planting a silver ring in her trunk, intending to report the theft.
 Her malice is aggravated by chronic insomnia; the nurse won't give her sleeping pills on demand.
 Her contriteness convinces Anne to stay, and she leaves her purse on a bureau in Gertrude's bedroom.
 When Anne leaves to retrieve her trunk, Gertrude hobbles from her bed to the bureau, taking the key to the medicine cabinet from Anne's purse.
 She takes a handful of sleeping pills, relocks the cabinet, and returns the key.

 On trial, Anne is accused of murdering Gertrude with an overdose of Somenol sleeping tablets for a legacy in Gertrude's will and for “stolen items.”
 Defense counsel Stephen Farringdon convinces the jury that the evidence was circumstantial, the doctor may be wrong in Gertrude's inability to reach the purse, the legacy to Anne was trifling, and Anne's integrity shone in the witness box.
 The Jury returned a “not guilty verdict” in 20 minutes.
 Despite the acquittal, Steve is unsure Anne is innocent.

 Unsuccessfully applying for nursing jobs, Anne decides to hide her identity.
 Anne receives an anonymous letter in the mail with an advertisement for a nurse at Camthorpe House, and she applies using the name Anne Lovell.
-Anne is hired to care for the wheelchair-bound Edward Bentley, whose wife Judith is plotting with her lover, Mr. Tracy, the butler.
+Anne is hired to care for the wheelchair-using Edward Bentley, whose wife Judith is plotting with her lover, Mr. Tracy, the butler.

 Judith Bentley sends Anne to town to pick up her prescription for Somenol sleeping pills.
 In town, Steve Farringdon encounters Anne and follows her to the chemists, learning she is now “Miss Lovell.”
 Steve tells her that he now believes she is innocent and makes a date to take her to the theater on Thursday.